A detailed historical account follows below.

 In 1997, the congregation of Queenston United Church decided to amalgamate with the St. David's United Church.
 The trustees and members of the former Queenston United Church generously donated this historic building and property to the Niagara Parks Commission.
 The Queenston Chapel is currently available for wedding ceremonies only.

-Location: Northeast corner of Queen Street and Dumfries Street
+Location: Northeast corner of Niagara Parkway and Dumfries Street